abrotman/related-domains-by-dns/rdbd-newrrs.md

 - when doing Internet surveys, we should be able to provide more accurate results if we have information as to which domains are related.

+Similarly, a domain may wish to declare that no relationship exists with some other domain, for example "good.example" may want to declare that it is not associated with "g00d.example" if the latter is currently being used in some cousin-domain style attack.
+In such cases, it is more likely that there can be a larger list of names (compared to the "positive" use-cases) for which there is a desire to disavow a relationship.

-It is not a goal of this specification to provide a high-level of assurance that two domains are definitely related, nor to provide fine-grained detail about the kind of relationship that may exist between domains.
+It is not a goal of this specification to provide a high-level of assurance as to whether or not two domains are definitely related, nor to provide fine-grained detail about the kind of relationship that may exist between domains.

-Using "Related Domains By DNS", or "RDBD", it is possible to declare that two domains are related.
+Using "Related Domains By DNS", or "RDBD", it is possible to declare that two domains are related, or to disavow such a relationship.

 We include an optional digital signature mechanism that can somewhat improve the level of assurance with which an RDBD declaration can be handled.